 Need a quick weeknight meal?
-This simple low carb gluten free eggplant tomato ground beef skillet recipe is simple and delicious.
-It’s also budget friendly.
+This simple low-carb and gluten-free eggplant tomato ground beef skillet recipe is simple and delicious.
+It's also budget friendly.

 What do you grow in your summer garden?
 We typically grow tomatoes, cucumber, yellow squash, zucchini, green peppers, and eggplant.